Peaseway Medical Centre Expansion Plans

 All members of staff working at Peaseway Medical Centre strive hard to provide a first class service to all patients.
 Occasionally we might get something wrong and things do not go to plan or work out as requested.

-If you feel the need to complain we believe your first step should be to raise the matter, either orally or in writing, with your practitioner e.g. the Nurse or Doctor concerned or with the Practice Manager who is responsible for dealing with complaints.
+If you feel the need to complain we believe your first step should be to raise the matter, either orally or in writing, with your practitioner e.g. the Nurse or Doctor concerned or with the Practice Management who are responsible for dealing with complaints.
 You should act as quickly as possible which in our experience often helps with an immediate resolution.

-Our Practice manager will always try to meet with you at the time of the problem but occasionally he may not be available.
-In which case an appointment time will be quickly established.
+Tracey Wilkinson the Practice Manager will always try to meet with you at the time of the problem, but occasionally she may not be available in which case an appointment time will be arranged.

 If you prefer to put your complaint in writing please address this to the Practice Manager.